 There are many protein and structural bioinformatics-related resources on the Internet.
-Some of them are of general character, some are dedicated to specific aspects of protein families, specific metabolic pathways, etc. Here we will discuss just few general-character databases.
+Some of them are of general character; some are dedicated to specific aspects of proteins and protein families, specific functions, metabolic pathways, etc. Here we will discuss just two general-type databases.

 The first questions to ask when trying to explore a protein and its function should probably be - is there a 3D structure and where to get the coordinate file.
-When working with coordinate files one would also like to know what is actually inside a structural file, what type of information is kept there and how structural information is presented in the file.
-The primary database for protein structure information is the Protein Data Bank (PDB), created sometime in the beginning of the 1970ties.
-Only few structures existed at that time, and the only experimental method for protein structure determination available was protein X-ray crystallography.
+When working with coordinate files one would also like to know what information is stored there.
+The primary database for protein structures is the Protein Data Bank (PDB), created in the beginning of the 1970ties.
+Only few structures existed at that time, and the only experimental method for protein structure determination available then was protein X-ray crystallography.
 As we can see from the image below, starting from the 1990ties, PDB content growth has been accelerating:

 One of the reasons for this structural revolution was that cloning techniques started to enter the lab and both the number and amount of proteins available for crystallization increased drastically.
 Before the cloning era proteins were purified directly from cells, which substantially limited availability − there is always a limited number of copies of a certain protein in a cell.
-To obtain a few milligrams of a protein for crystallization one would need a lot of cells.
+To obtain a few milligrams of a protein for crystallization large cell volumes had to be grown.
 Cloning solved the problem, proteins could be expressed in large quantities and purified for crystallization.
-Another important factor was the introduction of synchrotron radiation.
-Synchrotrons, like MAX IV in Lund, Sweden, ESRF in Grenoble, France, or DESY in Hamburg, Germany, and many others around the world provide very high intensity X-rays, which may be used for collecting high quality X-ray diffraction data even from small crystals.
-This eliminated the time-consuming stage of optimization of the crystallization conditions, which was required for obtaining crystals large enough for the relatively low X-ray intensity of home sources.
-The third factor was probably the introduction of personal computers, relatively cheep and with ever increasing power.
-Cheaper computers also meant new software, which also started to become user friendly, and in addition new graphics capabilities of monitors became available.
-A proper graphics monitor with a computer, which was used for model building and refinement of a protein structure, in the early days of crystallography would cost around 100 thousands dollar, obviously unaffordable for personal use for people interested in science.
+Another substantial factor was the introduction of synchrotron radiation for X-ray data collection.
+A number of synchrotrons around the world currently provide high intensity X-rays for quality X-ray diffraction data collection.
+This substantially reduced the time required for optimization of crystallization conditions, which was required for growing crystals large enough for the relatively low-intensity laboratory X-ray sources.
+The third factor, I believe was the introduction of low-cost personal computers with ever increasing computational and graphics processing power.
+Cheaper computers also meant new software, which also started to become user friendly.
+A proper graphics monitor with a computer, which was needed for model building and refinement of a protein structure, in the early days of crystallography would cost around 100 thousands dollar, obviously unaffordable for personal use for people interested in science.
 Now a better PC or a Mac is all we need.
-That was when the number of protein structures started to increase dramatically.
-Then came the era of structural genomics - large consortia were formed with the aim to develop new technology for solving large amounts of protein structures.
-One such consortium is, for example, the Structural Genomics Consortium (SGC).
+Then came the era of structural genomics - large consortia were formed with the aim to develop new technologies for solving large numbers of protein structures.
 With the increasing number of structures the number of protein databases started to increase and new tools for the analysis of protein sequence and structure were rapidly developed.

-Currently every newly determined protein structure has to be deposited with the Protein Data Bank before the scientific paper describing the structure can be published.
-Currently the number of structures in the PDB has exceeded 100 000.
-However, one should remember that not all structures in the PDB are unique.
+Although the number of structures in the PDB is rapidly increasing, one should remember that far from all PDB entries are unique.
 In many cases there are many entries of the same protein in the database - some are mutant variants, others may be complexes with ligands (substrate analogues, inhibitors, co-factors), complexes with other proteins, etc. This may be a source of confusion if one would try to fetch a structure from PDB - which one to choose if there are many entries of the same protein?
-This will be discussed later in the chapter on homology modeling.
-For modeling it is important to choose the right structure with the best available quality.
+For now we need to remember that not all structures in the PDB are of equal quality and we need to identify the one with the best available quality.

-Both PDB and PDBsum provide additional data on the entry, including links to other databases, where more information can be found.
-Here is an example from PDBsum link page.
+Both RCSB PDB, PDBe and PDBsum provide plenty of additional data, including links to other databases, where more information can be found.
+Below is an example from the PDBsum link page.
 For example we may be interested in the links to CATH and SCOP databases, or some other.

-In the left figure the asymmetric unit of the crystal is just one subunit and all molecules in the lattice are related to each other by simple translation.
-In the middle figure there are two subunits in the unit cell related to each other by a two-fold rotation symmetry axis.
-In this case there is a big chance that the biological unit of the protein in solution is a dimer.
-In the last figure on the right the molecules in the unit cell are related by a 4-fold crystallographic symmetry axis.
+In the left the asymmetric unit of the crystal is just one subunit and all molecules in the lattice are related to each other by simple translation.
+In the example in the middle there are two subunits in the unit cell related to each other by a two-fold rotation axis.
+In this case there is a big chance that the biological unit of the protein in solution is actually a dimer.
+The third example on the right shows that the molecules in the unit cell are related by a 4-fold crystallographic symmetry.
 Again, it cannot be excluded that the biological unit is going to be a tetramer, but in all cases the asymmetric unit is a monomer.